CPK Insurance

 Contact CPK Insurance for a personalized quote.

-The state-specific average premium range for car insurance in Alaska is $132 to $352 per month, which is above the national average based on the premium index of 132.
-That pricing reflects a mix of factors that are unusually important here: location, coverage limits, deductibles, claims history, and policy endorsements.
-Alaska’s 11,200 crashes in 2023, average claim cost of $22,957, and weather-related crash patterns can push rates higher for drivers who carry broader protection or lower deductibles.
-The state’s risk profile also matters because severe winter storms, wildfire exposure, avalanche risk, and earthquake risk can affect how insurers view comprehensive coverage in Alaska.
-At the same time, Alaska has 180 active insurance companies competing for business, which gives drivers room to compare a car insurance quote in Alaska across multiple carriers.
-That competition can matter even more for local drivers in places with different risk profiles, from Juneau to Anchorage to Fairbanks, and for households that qualify for multi-policy discounts or safe-driver pricing.
-Your premium may move up if you choose higher limits, add rental reimbursement coverage in Alaska, or lower a deductible, and it may move down if you accept a higher deductible or keep a clean claims record.
+The state-specific average premium range for car insurance in Alaska is $110 to $240 per month, which sits above the national average based on a premium index of 132.
+That means a typical policy here costs about 32% more than the national baseline, so an Alaska driver paying $150 elsewhere might expect closer to $200 for similar coverage.
+That pricing reflects a mix of factors that are unusually important here including location, coverage limits, deductibles, claims history, and policy endorsements.
+The state's crash volume can push rates higher for drivers who carry broader protection or lower deductibles.
+The risk profile also matters because severe winter storms, wildfire exposure, avalanche risk, and earthquake risk can affect how insurers view comprehensive coverage.
+At the same time, multiple insurance companies compete for business, which gives drivers room to compare quotes across carriers.
+That competition can matter even more for local drivers in places with different risk profiles across the state.
+Your premium may move up if you choose higher limits, add rental reimbursement, or lower a deductible, and it may move down if you accept a higher deductible or keep a clean claims record.
 Because pricing varies by carrier and by the exact vehicle, the most useful number is a personalized quote rather than the state average.

 Bodily Injury Liability